If the the term “resolution” makes you cringe, use the term “intention”

 - Very-low-calorie diet

-The majority of these diets share one common recommendation: Eat more vegetables.
+The majority of these diets share one common tenet: Eat more vegetables.

 When you cut your waste, you’ll likely automatically start to eat more vegetables because in order to avoid all the plastic packaging, you’ll eat less shelf-stable food and more whole foods.
 All the highly processed food comes in shiny packages.
 Vegetables less so.